 - Employment, payment and social benefits are consistent with those at other research institutes

-- A position available starting from January 2022, initially temporary limited to 2 years with possible extension for another year
+- A position available starting from April 2023, initially temporary limited to 2 years with the possibility for further extension

 1. Cover Letter emphasizing the motivation, suitability for the position, and future plans